Vibecoding: Making Games with AI Tools

 Step 2: Set Up AI Tools

+Whichever way you choose, the tool is already configured for you.
 When you cloned the project, EdenSpark auto-generated configuration files for several AI tools:

 • Claude CodeCLAUDE.md with MCP tool reference and Daslang language guide